 "Día De Los Muertos, a millenary tradition for Mexicans"

-Martin Marquez ©
+photo by Martin Marquez ©

 The Mexican tradition of Dia De Los Muertos is of pre-Hispanic origin, and is a World Cultural Heritage as named by UNESCO, a title which causes no surprise once its profound and complex beauty is appreciated.